-Solar panels are being used in domestic sectors and have become a part of commercial sectors as well.
-Businesses are looking to cut their carbon emissions by shifting to a cleaner source of energy.
-They are installing solar panels, which are beneficial to the environment and help cut down on electricity costs.
+Solar panels are being used in domestic sectors and have become a part of commercial sectors.
+Businesses want to reduce carbon emissions by shifting to a cleaner energy source.
+They are installing solar panels, which benefit the environment and help reduce electricity costs.

 There are many benefits to installing solar panels for businesses.
 If you wish to install solar panels for your commercial building, you will need to know the process inside-out.